PEACE Program for Children and Youth Experiencing Violence (formerly CWWA)

 - Outreach including the above and presentations at local schools; and

 - Education and consultation to parents, caregivers and related professionals.

 Counselling services are offered on a weekly and bi-weekly basis.
 There is no fee for counselling services.

 Children and youth can be referred to the PEACE program by making a free intake appointment via phone or visiting our office.
-Intake appointment times are arranged by our counsellors.
-The first counselling service will take place upon intake.

 Who We Serve